Ménière's disease is an inner ear disorder that affects balance and hearing.

-The inner ear contains fluid-filled tubes called semicircular canals, or labyrinths.
-These canals, along with a nerve in your skull, help interpret your body's position and maintain your balance.
+Your inner ear contains fluid-filled tubes called labyrinths.
+These tubes, along with a nerve in your skull, help you know the position of your body and help maintain your balance.

 Other risk factors include:

-Attacks or episodes of Meniere's disease often start without warning.
+Attacks of Ménière's disease often start without warning.
 They may occur daily, or as rarely as once a year.
-The severity of each episode can vary.
+The severity of each attack can vary.

-Severevertigo or dizziness is the symptom that causes the most problems.
-People who have vertigo feel as though they are spinning or moving, or that the world is spinning around them.
+Severe vertigo is the symptom that causes the most problems.
+With vertigo, you feel as though you are spinning or moving, or that the world is spinning around you.

-Hearing loss may occur.
-Usually the hearing loss is only in one ear, but it may affect both ears.
+Usually hearing loss is only in one ear, but it may affect both ears.

 Other symptoms include:

-A brain and nervous system (neurological) examination may show problems with hearing, balance, or eye movement.
+A brain and nervous system exam may show problems with hearing, balance, or eye movement.

-A hearing test or audiogram will show the hearing loss that occurs with Meniere's.
+A hearing test will show the hearing loss that occurs with Ménière's.
 Hearing may be near normal after an attack.

-A procedure called caloric stimulation tests eye reflexes by warming and cooling the inner ear with water.
-Abnormal results on this test can be a sign of Meniere's disease.
+A caloric stimulation test checks your eye reflexes by warming and cooling the inner ear with water.
+Test results that are not in the normal range can be a sign of Ménière's disease.

-The following tests may also be done to distinguish Meniere's disease from other causes of vertigo:
+These tests may also be done to check for other causes of vertigo:

-There is no known cure for Meniere's disease.
-However, lifestyle changes and some treatments can often help relieve symptoms.
+There is no known cure for Ménière's disease.
+However, lifestyle changes and some treatments can help relieve symptoms.

-Your doctor may suggest ways to decrease the amount of water or fluid in your body.
+Your doctor may suggest ways to reduce the amount of fluid in your body.
 This can often help control symptoms.

 You may need ear surgery if your symptoms are severe and do not respond to other treatments.